 RB is committed to transparency about what is – and what is not – in our products

-RB aims to make ingredient decisions that are right for our consumers.
-Since 2001, we have maintained a Restricted Substances List (RSL) to ensure a consistent global approach to minimising and/or eliminating ingredients of concern.
-This often means going above and beyond local regulations to ensure we are protecting our consumers, our employees and our business.
-The RSL assesses regulatory, sustainability, safety, and public concerns of ingredients, and we are committed to replacing ingredients of concern in both our products and packaging.
-All RB staff responsible for the design, development and purchasing of ingredients receive annual training on the RSL.
+Since 2001, we have maintained a Restricted Substances List (RSL) to ensure a consistent global approach towards minimising and eliminating ingredients of potential concern.
+We assess the regulations, sustainability, safety and public landscape of the ingredients we use to identify potential risks and opportunities for substituting products with safe and effective alternatives.
+All staff responsible for the design, development and purchasing of ingredients receive annual training to ensure they are up to date with the RSL.